melvin2204/reddit-downloader/README.md

 To view all the possible arguments, run the program with the -h or --help flag.
 I've also listed the possible arguments here:
 * -p [post]               Post URL: this is the URL of the post to download.
 * -o [outfile]            Outfile: the filename of the output without file extension.
 * -s                      Silent: don't print any output.
 Won't automatically overwrite duplicate files.
 (Use in combination with `-O` to overwrite duplicates).
 * -O                      Overwrite: always overwrite duplicate files.
 (Can be used in combination with `-s`)
+* --ffmpeg-add-arguments  add custom arguments to the FFmpeg command used to generate the video
+* -l                      set the loglevel for FFmpeg (defaults to fatal).
+See FFmpeg documentation for possible values.

 # Example usage:
 ### Interactive mode